Sean Lee

 Interpretation over visualisation.

-The biggest insight from testing: the platform's value wasn't in displaying data.
+The biggest insight from testing was that the platform's value wasn't in displaying data.
 It was in interpreting it.
 The market was full of tools making "beautiful graphs."
-Users wanted to know what their data means and what to do about it.
+Users wanted a system that reads across channels, explains what changed, and tells them what to do next.

-I designed two features that turned raw data into actionable intelligence:
+I designed two AI-assisted surfaces that turned raw data into specific recommendations:

 AI Insights Panel

-Analyses dashboard data and surfaces actionable insights with next steps.
-Not just "your CTR dropped" but "your CTR dropped because X, consider doing Y."
+An AI-assisted surface that interprets dashboard data, explains likely causes, and recommends next actions.
+Not just "your CTR dropped" but "your CTR dropped because X, so try Y."

 Keywords & Topics

 Testing also revealed that one-size-fits-all metrics fail because users have different goals depending on business stage.
-I designed differentiated dashboards: early-stage users see awareness metrics, while advanced users get rich ROI and conversion data with goal-based filtering.
+I designed differentiated dashboards so early-stage users see awareness metrics, while advanced users get rich ROI and conversion data with goal-based filtering.

 Dashboard for users without trackers